AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-obtain-and-apply-security-patches.md

 * **Cloud or On-Premise:**

-If a physical patch file/hotfix is not available, you must [upgrade your Commerce version](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/develop/upgrade/commerce-version) 2.4.X to the latest patch version 2.4.X-pY.
+If a physical patch file/hotfix is not available, [upgrade the Adobe Commerce version](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/develop/upgrade/commerce-version) 2.4.X to the latest patch version 2.4.X-pY.

 ## Related reading